KTH/devops-course/contributions/essay/joakiols-mjafari/README.md

 A comparative study between some common Infrastructure as Code (IaC) tools.
 The tools that will be covered in the essay: Ansible, Chef, and Salt.
 How do they work, what are their differences, strength, and use-cases?
 These are some of the things that will be discussed in this essay.

+**Changelog for resubmission:**

+General:
+ - Figure and table references added
+ - Removed Terraform section & Terraform discussion
+ - Moved comparison table to discussion and removed comparison section
+ - Added explanation for comparison table
+ - Fixed some typographical & grammatical errors
+ - Figure & listing size adjustment
+ - Changed referencing style
+ - Improved quality of figures & listings

+Introduction:
+ - Added problem statement as a subsection for introduction
+ - Additional motivation for the need for IaC tools

+Discussion:
+ - Additional paragraph for explaining key advantages & disadvantages

+Conclusion:
+ - Added recap of the key features of the three tools
+ - Clear essay takeaway in the end

 **Self-assessment**

 |                                             | Yes | No |